SMByC/CloudMasking/docs/README.md

 ![](img/filter_pixel_qa_l8.png)

 When multiple bits are selected (and/or specific values) the plugin marked all pixels for each bit selected individually (and not the unique value which these represent together).
 For example, if cloud (bit 5) and cloud confidence 67-100% (bits 6-7) is selected, first market all pixels that have cloud (bit 5 as 1) regardless of the other values, after do the same with cloud confidence 67-100%.

+## About us

+CloudMasking was developing, designed and implemented by the Group of Forest and Carbon Monitoring System (SMByC), operated by the Institute of Hydrology, Meteorology and Environmental Studies (IDEAM) - Colombia.

+Author and developer: *Xavier Corredor Ll.*
+Theoretical support, tester and product verification: SMByC-PDI group

+### Contact

+Xavier Corredor Ll.: *xcorredorl (a) ideam.gov.co*
+SMByC: *smbyc (a) ideam.gov.co*

+## License

+CloudMasking is a free/libre software and is licensed under the GNU General Public License.